Arizona and Utah

 Day 2: We’ll start this morning with a drive to Boyce Thompson Arboretum State Park east of Phoenix.
 Here we can expect an assortment of desert residents such as Black Phoebe, Cactus Wren, Phainopepla, Broad-billed Hummingbird, and Abert’s Towhee.
 Western migrants that commonly pass through the Arizona lowlands include Lazuli Bunting, Brewer’s Sparrow, MacGillivray’s Warbler, and Western Tanager.
 After lunch we’ll drive north, along the west side of Roosevelt Lake leaving the blazing heat behind as we climb the Mogollon Rim toward Flagstaff.
 Time permitting; we’ll stop at several lakes en route where we may see an assortment of ducks, Western Bluebird, American Kestrel, and possibly a herd of Elk chest deep in one of Arizona’s largest natural lakes.
 Night in Flagstaff.

 Day 3: We’ll leave early for our drive to the North Rim of the Grand Canyon.
-Just after first light we’ll visit a local Flagstaff canyon where resident Lewis’s Woodpeckers feed on acorns overhead and more than 150 petroglyphs from the ancient dwellers who once lived here decorate the canyon walls.
-Our journey will take us through the spectacular Painted Desert and along the Vermilion Cliffs, where we’ll look for the recently reintroduced California Condor.
+Our journey will take us through the spectacular Painted Desert and along the Vermilion Cliffs, where we’ll look for the reintroduced California Condor.
 We’ll arrive at the North Rim in the mid-afternoon in time to explore magnificent vantage points while birding in the ponderosa pine and spruce-fir forests that dominate the area.
 Steller’s Jay and Pygmy Nuthatch will be much in evidence and lingering summer residents may include Grace’s Warbler and Zone-tailed Hawk.
+We'll have dinner tonight as the sun is setting over the vast abyss.
 Night at the North Rim.

 Days 4: After a morning watching the sunrise over the east rim of the Grand Canyon, we’ll stop at various canyon overlooks while searching for the elusive Dusky Grouse and American Three-toed Woodpecker.
 Later we’ll drive north stopping at an overlook to view the Grand Staircase of Utah where Pinyon Jay and Juniper Titmouse can occasionally be seen.
 We’ll likely see a wide variety of western migrants including several Empidonax flycatchers, Western Wood-Pewee, Warbling Vireo, Black-headed Grosbeak, Green-tailed Towhee and several species of warbler possibly including Hermit, Townsend’s, and Virginia’s.
 Although the western migrants will be our main concern, we may spot at least one eastern vagrant.
 Night in Springdale.